srImathE satakOpAya nama:

 nAyagap peN piLLAi

-a high status rich girl who is talking against all their responses, and not getting up from the bed, even though she is the center-piece of all these gOpikAs.
+a rich girl of high status who is talking against all their responses, and not getting up from the bed, even though she is the center-piece of all these gOpikAs.

 She still does not say anything, so they say: